COVID-19 Traffic Court

 CHECK THIS WEBSITE WEEKLY FOR UPDATES

-All Traffic court sittings (other than those in the Medicine Hat virtual courtroom) have been suspended.
-Traffic matters (including those from circuit points) can still be dealt with remotely at Base courts, but no in-person appearances will be allowed.
-No in-person services will be provided in any Traffic Courts in Alberta between OCTOBER 12, 2021 and NOVEMBER 5, 2021.
+Traffic matters (including those from circuit points) may still be dealt with remotely at Base courts, but no in-person appearances will be allowed.

 TICKETS WITH AN UPCOMING TRIAL DATE

-If you fail to contact the Court handling your matter on or before 3:00 pm on your trial date to indicate what you wish to do, you may be convicted in absence or a warrant may be issued for your arrest.
+If you fail to contact the Court handling your matter on or before 3:00 p.m. on your trial date, you may be convicted in absence or a warrant may be issued for your arrest.
 If you are convicted in absence you may be subject to a late payment charge.

 TICKETS WITH AN UPCOMING FIRST APPEARANCE COURT DATE

 - Not Guilty Plea – Trial date will be mailed to address on ticket.
 If your address has changed, please enter new address when prompted online.
-Allow 4-6 weeks for letter to arrive.
+Allow four to six weeks for the letter to arrive.

 Fine payment may be made: